Daferia/ultimate_Quiz_P2/README.md

 I have used the "Ubuntu" for most of the site.

 ## Icons
 I have chosen to use the amazing icons supplied from [Font Awesome library](https://fontawesome.com/ "Font Awesome").
-These icons are easy to interpret and are free to use on the website
+These icons are easy to interpret and are free to use on the website.

 ## Colours
 I used [Coolors](https://coolors.co/ "Coolors") to generate the colour palette.